draperlaboratory/cbat_tools/wp/lib/bap_wp/README.md

     make test.performance

 ### Documentation

-Build with
+If you have `odoc` installed, you can build the documentation with:

     make doc

-Which can then be found in
+The documentation can then be found here:

     _build/default/_doc

 ### Uninstall/clean (local)